jtl-software/connector-documentation/example/connector-class.rst

         }
     }

-The `Connector` class extends from an abstract base implementation provided by :doc:`jtlconnector </glossary/jtlconnector>`.
+The :code:`Connector` class extends from an abstract base implementation provided by :doc:`jtlconnector </glossary/jtlconnector>`.
-It ensures that the `initialize` method is called exactly once for each HTTP request being made.
+It ensures that the :code:`initialize` method is called exactly once for each HTTP request being made.
 Inside this method three classes are being registered in the base connector class: the :doc:`PrimaryKeyMapper <primary-key-mapper>`, the :doc:`TokenLoader <token-loader>` and the :doc:`ChecksumLoader <checksum-loader>`.
 We will explain them later.

 `canHandle()` and `handle()`
 ----------------------------

-For now, have a look at the `canHandle()` and `handle()` methods.
+For now, have a look at the :code:`canHandle()` and :code:`handle()` methods.
-The `canHandle()` method checks whether a certain RPC method can be handled by this endpoint.
+The :code:`canHandle()` method checks whether a certain RPC method can be handled by this endpoint.
 JTL-Connector has to do this check because different software products support different feature sets and JTL-Wawi needs to know whether the platform supports a certain feature or not.
 The implementation above makes use of `Reflection <http://www.php.net/reflection>`_ to check whether the method is supported or not.

-This rather simple, yet flexible approach translates e.g. the RPC method call `product.push` into the method `jtl\\Connector\\Example\\Controller\\Product::push()` which is then being called.
+This rather simple, yet flexible approach translates e.g. the RPC method call :code:`product.push` into the method :code:`jtl\Connector\Example\Controller\Product::push()` which is then being called.

 .. note::
     Your endpoint has to return true for each RPC method call it wants to receive.
     JTL-Connector additionally has more fine-grained means of informing JTL-Wawi about the target platform's abilities which are discussed later.

-The `handle()` method actually performs the RPC call and invokes the appropriate controller method inside your code.
+The :code:`handle()` method actually performs the RPC call and invokes the appropriate controller method inside your code.
-It basically boils down to taking the method parameters from the `$requestpacket` object and passing them to your controller.
+It basically boils down to taking the method parameters from the :code:`$requestpacket` object and passing them to your controller.

 Method types
 ------------